chgebhardt/picam_sync_neuro/README.md

 - synchronization of the PiCameras and Neural Signal Recording Device
   - open synchronization_script.ipynb, choose datadir and experiment identifier (yyyymmdd_e#)
   - picam_data_loader.load_picam_data():
-    *This function loads the PiCamera data (frame timing and extracted LED intensity values / LED blink timing from all PiCameras) and saves them in a dictionary picam_dict*
+    *This function loads the PiCamera data (frame timing and extracted LED intensity values as well as LED onset and offset timing from all PiCameras) and saves them in a dictionary picam_dict*
   - daq_data_loader.load_daq_data():
     *This function loads the LED voltage as recorded by your neural signal recording device.
 This might be different depending on your system but here I assume that you recorded the LED voltage at a certain sampling frequency to a csv file called daq_arduino_voltage.csv.
 This file should contain two columns 'daq_time_sec' and 'voltage' and each row contains float64 values*
-  -
+  - sync_daq_picam.synchronize_daq_picameras():
+    *This function synchronizes the PiCamera and the neural recording device based on the recorded LED intensity and LED voltage respectively.
+     First LED intensity and LED voltage traces are aligned using cross correlation, then closest pairs of voltage edges and LED blinks were identified an the time difference thresholded at 30ms.
+This essentially removes blink/edge pairs that e.g. were occluded by objects moving in the PiCameras field of views.
+The final shift and drift was estimated by calculating a regression on the pairs of blinks/edges.

 📜 License